Find Free Madison County IL Public Records (Lookup Resource)

 The Granite City Police Department gives clear instructions on how to request police reports.
 If you want to obtain a police report from the GCPD, you must create a written report that includes:

-• Name of party involved
+• Name of the party involved

 • Date